Big Picture Thinkers Ponder Deficits, The Fed, The Dollar And Gold

 I'm stunned by the prescience of that passage, all the more prescient because written at a time when it seemed inconceivable to most (certainly to me) that Trump could be elected.

 Of course, long would be the trail of tears leading to a gold standard, and great the wreckage strewn along the way.
-But, who has a better idea?
+But who has a better idea?

 Investment Implications